Optimal Diffusion Auctions: Optimal Diffusion Mechanisms

 \begin{proof} We prove this statement by contradiction.
-Given a report profile $t'$, suppose there are two $k$-partial potential winners $i$ and $j$ such that $i\neq j$.
+Given a report profile $t'$ and an integer $k$, suppose there are two $k$-partial potential winners $i$ and $j$ such that $i\neq j$.
 Since we can decrease the number of their neighbors to make them the winner of Myerson's, then $\{i,j\}\subseteq W(t')$.
 According to Lemma~\ref{lem:chain}, we have either $i\in C(j)$ or $j\in C(i)$.
 W.l.o.g., suppose $i\in C(j)$.
 Then, when $i$ reports $r_i''$, $j$ must be excluded from the valid buyers; otherwise, $i$ cannot be the potential winner.
 Hence, for $j$, the number of valid buyers is no less than $k$ even if she leaves the auction, which means there is no $r_j''\subseteq r_j'$ such that the number of valid buyers becomes $k$.
-This is a contradiction to that $j$ is a $k$-partial potential winner. \end{proof} Intuitively, $k$-PWM sacrifices the revenue when the number of buyers reached by the seller is less than $k$, and starts the auction when there are at least $k$ buyers.
-By doing so, it can reach the optimum when the seller reaches exactly $k$ buyers. \begin{framed} \textbf{The $k$-Partial Winner of Myerson's ($k$-PWM)}
+This is a contradiction to that $j$ is a $k$-partial potential winner. \end{proof}